Do you learn from your mistakes or do you keep repeating the same ones? Do you find yourself making the same mistakes over and over again?

 Remember the health issue I mentioned above, yesterday I implemented an action to hopefully turn it into a habit.
 Granted it’s early days but I am excited about finally taking steps to address the issue.
 Since it’s an unpleasant task (hence why I don’t do it) I have attached it to an enjoyable task I do every day in a bid to ingrain it as a healthy habit.
 Wish me luck!

 Refocus your priorities

 If you are repeating the same mistakes because you are distracted, bored, or not sure what to do next then you need to refocus your priorities.

 You need solid goals to focus on.

 Goal setting and goal slaying are what you need.
-The Slay Your Goals Planner by Nadalie Bardo can help you work out the why, what, when and how of your goals.
+The Slay Your Goals Planner by Nadalie Bardo can help you work out the why, what, when, and how of your goals.
 The planner can help you stay on track and stay focused.
-The planner is form-fillable so you can work on your goals directly onto your laptop or devise.
+The planner is form-fillable so you can work on your goals directly on your laptop or device.